ChristopherWilkerson/DevNotes/JavaScriptReadMe.md

       always break a line after a punctuator (, . ; : { } = (  [ ? ! + - * / % ~ ^ | & == <= >= += -= != < > << >>
       *= /= %= ^= |= &= || && === !== <<= >>= >>> >>>=
       do not break line after name, string, number or ) ] ++ --

+      be careful with comma usage.
+            no extra commas
+            Good = [1, 2, 3]
+            Bad = [1, 2, 3,]

+      use blocks around structured statements:
+            Good:
+                  if (a) {
+                  b ();
+            }
+            Bad:
+            if (a) b();

+      Blocks don't have scope in JS so only use them for structured statements: if
+            while
+            for
+            do
+            try
+            switch
+            function

+      Define all variables at beginning of function.

+      avoid fallthrough in switch statements
+            every clause should explicitly end. with break, throw, or return.